cfengine/documentation/reference/promise-types/access.markdown

 **Notes**:

-This body template allow user to control content of reports collected by Enterprise Hub.
+This body template allow user to control content of reports collected by the Enterprise Database Server.
 It can be used to differentiate content of delta and full reports as also allow user to strip unwanted data e.g. temporary variables from reporting.
 Report content can be differentiated between hosts which is controlled by class expression on access promiser.